Rafaquatraza/git-demo2/README.md

 # git-demo2
-its a demo if git and github class
+its a demo if git and github class.